-Renovating a Victorian home?
-The Victorian terrace is a landmark of British architecture and while their original layout isn't designed for modern living, they do allow for a lot of flexibility when it comes to contemporary redesign and making it your own.
+Looking for design ideas for your Victorian home?
+The Victorian terrace is a landmark of British architecture and while their original layout isn't designed for modern living, they do allow for a lot of flexibility when it comes to a contemporary redesign and making it your own.

 From glass box extensions to remodelled kitchens, open-plan renovations and modernised interiors and exteriors, our pick of amazing Victorian terrace transformations are an inspiring example of what can be achieved.
 Read our guides to extending a Victorian home if you're looking to take on an extension.
 Our guide to renovating a Victorian home to get bags of practical advice for your project, too.